aryamanmaithani/aryamanmaithani.github.io/tuts/ma-106/responses.md

 subtitle: My responses to some of the anonymous feedback sent
 image:
 ---

+> "If we are able to understand lecture slides, would you still recommend reading Gilbert Strang/ solving problems from it? "
+> \- x
+> 02/02/2020, 18:49

+Well, this depends mainly on what the purpose of asking this question.
+If you want to know from the point of view of exams/grades, then I guess it's fine even if you don't read anything extra.
+If it's from the perspective of learning more, then well, it never hurts.

+---

+> "I am a bit confused about the properties of the rank of matrices, particularly those where we take the product of two matrices.
+It would of great help if you list some properties with a little explanation"
+> \- Charlie Harper
+> 02/02/2020, 16:16

+I'm not very sure as to what your confusion is.
+Tutorial 3 question 4 does address the relation between ranks of matrices and their product.
+Moreover, using question 1 you can recover also get more information.
+If there's something more particular that you want, you may drop another comment.
+Meanwhile, if I can think of something useful to post, I shall do so.

+---

 > "can you please upload ma106 tut solutions including the extra questions it would be really helpful"
 > \- ~
 > 28/01/2020, 21:40